khushij12/React-Rampage/README.md

 ## What are the advantages of ReactJS?
 ## What are the limitations of ReactJS?
 ## What is the difference between a class component and a functional component?
-## What is the difference between a controlled component and an uncontrolled component?

 ## What is the difference between a container component and a presentational component?
 ## What is the difference between a higher-order component and a render prop?
 ## What is the difference between a pure component and a stateful component?